Pyomo/pyomo/doc/OnlineDocs/getting_started/Expressions.rst

 Expressions
 ===========

-In this chapter, we use the word "expression" is two ways: first in the general sense of the word and second to desribe a class of Pyomo objects that have the name ``Expression`` as described in the subsection on expression objects.
+In this chapter, we use the word "expression" in two ways: first in the general sense of the word and second to desribe a class of Pyomo objects that have the name ``Expression``, as described in the subsection on expression objects.

 Rules to Generate Expressions
 -----------------------------